ktsolakidis/Cell-Classifier/README.md

 # Description

-As i continue the exciting journey of machine learning, i started learning about Convolutional Neaural Networks and how the concept of convolution extracts information from an image.
+As I continue the exciting journey of machine learning, i started learning about Convolutional Neaural Networks and how the concept of convolution extracts information from an image.
 Before I dive deep into CNNs, I decided to visualise how effective they are by applying them on a binary images classification task.

 In this small project we will work with a dataset of images of infected (parasitized) and healthy cells.
 The images are of shape 64x64x3 (64 pixels width - 64 pixels height - 3 channels).